 SDWG issues a request for volunteers during the kickoff meeting.
 Any volunteer may join, but the team is not considered complete until it contains at least one SDWG co-chair and one terminologist that is familiar with VSAC.

-For the pilot of this process, the update team has already been identified as members of Lantana Consulting Group, the primary authors of this document.

 Step 3.
 Identify Impacted Value Sets and Recommended Changes

 This document recognizes two situations that may require value set updates: